AJKBajwa/ESP32-CAM-Weight/README.md

 Replace the number in the brackets with the one you received from the calibrate code and upload.
 Open the Serial Monitor and it should start displaying the weight.

-Connect the 3.3V and GND to the ESP-CAM again.
-Rx/TX are not necessary.
+**Make sure Digital Pin6 is connected to the GPIO4 of the ESP 32/ESP8266**

+## ESP32/ESP8266 Sender
+Connect the ESP32/ESP8266 dev board to your computer.
+Open Arduino IDE and choose your board.
+Then download the code [ESP-Sender.ino](/ESP8266-ESP32/ESP-Sender.ino) from the repository and upload it to your ESP.

 Congratulations!!
-The project is complete.
+Your project is complete.
-**Make sure Digital Pin6 is connected to the GPIO4 of the ESP CAM**